extemporelang/extemporelang.github.io/_docs/guides/sharedsystem.md

   then start with `examples/sharedsystem/pattern_basics.xtm` (perhaps moving on to `examples/sharedsystem/drum_synth_basics.xtm` afterwards)

+TODO: both of these parts are inter-related, and even if you're more interested in one of them it's probably worth learning just enough about the other to help you make noise.

 {:.info-box}

 The "shared system" name is inspired by the [**Make Noise** _Shared